basharast/UWP2Win32/README.md

 - Music: `musicLibrary`

-**Note:** try to avoid `documentsLibrary` it will throw exception in case you're trying to reach file is not declared in `appxmanifest` file
+**Note:** try to avoid `documentsLibrary` it will throw exception in case you're trying to reach type is not declared in `appxmanifest` file

 ## Pick files/folders